This Easy Cranberry Sage Cauliflower Stuffing is an easy grain-free and healthy alternative to traditional stuffing. It’s also paleo and whole 30.

 Yes, if you don’t love onion, you can use 1 medium leek.
 It will add a milder flavor to the cauliflower stuffing.

-Can you use dried herbs instead of fresh?
+Can you use dried herbs instead of fresh ones?

 Yes, but not but yes.
 The typical rule is to use 1/3 less if you’re using dried herbs, but I find the fresh herbs really add a certain earthiness and flavor to the stuffing that you may not get from dried herbs.
 But if you’re struggling to find fresh herbs, especially at the last moment, try to find quality dried herbs.